PKarppinen/tyt-docker/README.md

 Back end application is protected by Spring Security and Basic authentication.
 Back end API is only accessible from the front end application.

-Simple architecture diagram of AWS EC2 setup
+Simple architecture diagram of the setup
 ![AWS EC2 setup](./Docker-setup.PNG)

 Better approach would be to use multi node cluster with load balancers.
 For example in AWS ECS